 Circular learning reflects the responsibility to knowledge.
 Knowledge and responsibility are inseparable; custodians of knowledge have an obligation to ensure that knowledge is respected, nurtured, and shared where appropriate.
 Sharing knowledge on the basics of our theory is part of my responsibility for having that knowledge shared with me.
 As interviews progressed, I shared the collective knowledge from previous discussions, fulfilling my obligation as both teacher and learner.
 (Muller, 2014, p.101)

 I feel very strongly that it is important to present your MSW research at conferences, to staff training groups, in the relevant communities and, ultimately, to write for publication.
-I didn’t publish from my masters thesis and always regretted it.
+I didn’t publish any articles from my masters thesis and always regretted it.
 Life got busy with work and family commitments.

 These are the main reasons why I think it is important: